Enrico Braggiotti: Biography

-Braggiotti was born in Turkey to Catholic family.
-His father Etienne, was the former head of the Ottoman Bank, and his mother, Renata Solari, was Italian.
+Braggiotti was born in Turkey from a Catholic italian family.
+His father Etienne, was the former head of the Ottoman Bank, and his mother, Renata Solari, was Italian too.
 He was married to Magda de Portu who was born in Paris.
 He was the father of four children: Jean-Luc, Gérard, Sandra and Silvana.

 Braggiotti left Turkey a few weeks after he was born, and moved with his parents and his sister to the Principality of Monaco, where his grandfather Henri and his grandmother Appolonie Trullet, the child of a famous family of sailors from Saint-Tropez (her grandfather was Jean-François-Timothée Trullet, commander of the Guerrier, French battleship involved in the Battle of the Nile).

 Braggiotti studied at the Lycée de Monaco, and then was hired by the Banca Commerciale Italiana (Comit) where he worked until his retirement in 1990.

 In 1993, he was indicted in the Enimont affair, and was found guilty of receiving bribes from Raul Gardini.

 Career

 His career at the bank started in 1950 in Casablanca, 1955 in Italy, and 1960 at the Central Division in Milan.

 In 1965, he became a member of the Central Division Committee, Vice-Executive in 1984, and President in 1988.

 During the 1980s, the Italian banking system went through deep structural transformations to become international, a process through which most nationalized banks became privately held, including the famous Mediobanca.
 The Banca Commerciale Italiana led the way to this national transformation, in which Braggiotti played an important role through his position and responsibilities.

 In 1990, Braggiotti left the head of the Banca Commerciale Italiana and returned to his homeland: Monaco.
+He became a full-fledged Monegasque in 1992.

-He becomes the CEO of the Compagnie Monégasque de Banque, succeeding to Pierre-Paul Schweitzer, and got involved in the capital with a group of Monegasques, including Jean-Charles Rey's family.
+Braggiotti becomes the CEO of the Compagnie Monégasque de Banque, succeeding to Pierre-Paul Schweitzer, and got involved in the capital with a group of Monegasques, including Jean-Charles Rey's family.